 Over tightening the oil-pan drain plug will not make it seal.
 Instead it distorts the threads and further crushes the seal.
 Once we distort the threads on the plug, they quickly tear away the threads in the oil-pan.

-They do not design drain-plug treads to seal
+They do not design drain-plug threads to seal

 Designers always provide a seal on an oil-pan drain plug.
 This is because they cannot design standard bolt threads to seal.
 A gap is always present between the plug and the threads of the oil-pan.
 This is by design and the reason they always provide an additional seal.
 On some designs the seal bonded to the drain plug.